wonderweis/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and the other users
+script with no permissions to owner and group, while all permissions to others